syedhassaanahmed/neo-to-cosmos/README.md

 ## Run the tool
 `npm start` and watch your data being copied.
 If for some reason you couldn't transfer the data completely, simply rerun the command.
 If you would like to start fresh use `npm start -- restart`.

+> Note: This project is not supported by Microsoft in any way and may become non-functional at any time.
+This is an independent project and I would love for you to submit pull requests for anything you think could be better.
+This will not work with the Cosmos DB emulator as this interfaces with the Graph (gremlin) API and this is not currently supported in the emulator at this time.